ximenafernandez/eutopia2022/README.md

 ```

 The notebook _Intro_Persistent_Homology.ipynb_ provides a complete description and implementation of tools related to the computation of persistent homology with the software ```Ripser```.
 It also contains  some simulations in synthetic point clouds to describe properties of persistent homology.
 The notebook _Beyond_Persistent_Homology.ipynb_ describes how to infer other topological features from a sample (such as orientability, singularities, local dimension and low domensional representation).
-Some exercises to familiarize with the techniques can be found at the notebook _Exercises_Persistent_Homology.ipynb_
+Some exercises to familiarize yourself with the techniques can be found at the notebook _Exercises_Persistent_Homology.ipynb_

 ### Lecture 2:
 We will apply all the methods already learnt to study the topology of one of the following real datasets: